sa-tre/satre-specification/docs/source/standard.md

   - Mandatory?
 * - A TRE should have a system to aid classifying outputs.
   - Removing data from a TRE can be a difficult process as there is potential for sensitive data to be revealed.
-    Having guidance, processess and methods will help ensure that outputs are correctly classified and, furthermore, that outputs due to be openly published are identified.
+    Having guidance, processes and methods will help ensure that outputs are correctly classified and, furthermore, that outputs due to be openly published are identified.
-    Encouraging openly published outputs rather than handing all outputs to the data provider will enhance a TRE's impact .
+    Encouraging openly published outputs rather than handing all outputs to the data provider will enhance a TRE's impact.
   - Recommended
 * - A TRE should establish each project's intended outputs from the outset.
   - Identifying the purpose of a piece of work is important for compliance with data protection legislation.